Rape

 calls for 3 to 5 years of imprisonment for anyone who reveals the identity of a sexual violence

 victim.
-It is higher than the BNSS that calls for a maximum of 2 years imprisonment and a fine
+It is higher than the BNSS, which calls for a maximum of 2 years imprisonment and a fine

-in a right manner during the case and try to tamper the evidence.
+in the right manner during the case and try to tamper with the evidence.

-It calls for establishment of 52 fast track special court dedicated to handling the cases related
+It calls for the establishment of 52 fast-track special courts dedicated to handling the cases related

 with the central laws.
 It has also let the courts challenge state amendments to central laws,